 The goal was to spend the least amount of money possible to design, construct, and maintain a portable, weather-proof, small-scale solar powered battery charger to re-charge any small electronics.
 Since I live in Southern California, with plenty of sun, the plan is to leave it charging on my balcony during the day, then charge my cellular phone at night.
 Note: Do not place on a balcony rail like I did, that was just for the picture.

-.
+My design was inspired from a do-it-yourself section I saw in Popular Science.
 The DIY section in Popular Science was a good start, but it lacked complete directions.
 I did like how article listed how much and where to purchase components.

 After reading that article, I searched other corners of the internet and developed my own design.
 I then researched the project, and gathered the parts for about $160, including taxes and shipping costs.
 I have friends that own an auto shop, RPM Brakes who let me use their multimeter, soldering iron, and they had plenty of extra connectors around.